 CENELEC TC 86 BXA

-H Question 8/15 – Characteristics of optical fibre submarine cable systems
+G Question 8/15 – Characteristics of optical fibre submarine cable systems

 (Continuation of Question 8/15)

-H.1 Motivation
+G.1 Motivation

-The transmission capacity within each country and/or between countries has been rapidly growing due to the evolution of Internet services on a global scale.
-Optical fibre submarine cable systems at the heart of global networks are affected by such an increase in transmission capacity.
+The transmission capacity within each country and/or between countries has been rapidly growing due to the evolution of Internet services, cloud computing and data centres (DC) on a global scale.
+Optical fibre submarine cable systems at the heart of global optical transport networks (OTN) are affected by such an increase in transmission capacity.
 In such a seamless global network, connectivity also becomes more important than ever for telecommunication carriers and providers.
 Multi-vendor operability has also become important to realize cost-effective system construction and upgrade.
-Optical fibre submarine cable systems include two types of system, repeaterless systems and repeatered systems.
+Optical fibre submarine cable systems include repeaterless and repeatered systems..
 Repeaterless submarine cable systems are used for network extensions (e.g., for linking to islands just offshore) because of lower cost for installation and OAM.
 Repeatered systems are used for long haul transmission (e.g., for linking different continents through the oceans) by introducing line optical amplifiers.

 This Question has responsibility for the following areas of standardization related to: